microsoft/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/index.md

 ## AI Agent Frameworks

 Popular agent frameworks include LangChain, Semantic Kernel, and CrewAI.
 What distinguishes the Azure AI Agent Service is its seamless integration capabilities and an SDK optimized for rapid deployment.
-In complex multi-agent scenarios, solutions often combine SDKs like Semantic Kernel and AutoGen with the Azure AI Agent Service to create robust and scalable systems.
+In complex multi-agent scenarios, solutions will combine SDKs like Semantic Kernel and AutoGen with the Azure AI Agent Service to build robust and scalable systems.